team-jjtg/CityRank/README.md

 It's April 15, 2019 and we've formed into teams of four.
 Since we only have 2 weeks to knock this out, we're mindful of keeping the scope reasonable.

 Jackson suggests an application to select a University.
 Jake suggests we generalize to selecting a city in which to live.
-We think about various attributes an come up with an interface that features sliders:
+We think about various attributes and come up with an interface that features sliders:

 ![alt](docs/images/concept.png)

-Jake got us thinking about deliverables:
+Jake gets us thinking about deliverables:

 ![alt](docs/images/deliverables.png)

-and cleaned up our design sketches into wireframes:
+and cleans up our design sketches into wireframes:

 ![alt](docs/images/wireframes.png)